-When you are moving as a pay-as-you-go customer, it is important that you call British Gas at 0800-048-0303 at least 3 business days before your move.
+When you are moving as a pay-as-you-go customer, it is important that you call British Gas on 0333 202 9802 at least 3 business days before your move.
 This allows British Gas to post a new card or key if one is required.
 Keys normally only take an hour to obtain, but cards are not as quick to arrange.
 This means that you need to give advance notice when moving and the notice should be at least 3 business days.
 The number given above for British Gas can be called from Monday through Friday between 8am and 8pm.

 You can also call British Gas on Saturdays to give notice of your move between 8am and 6pm.

-If you wish are moving home with British Gas, use the contact number above to get in touch with British Gas customer services.
+If you are moving home with British Gas, use this British Gas contact number to get in touch with British Gas customer services.

 What Information is Required

 When you call British Gas as a pay-as-you-go customer to give notice of your impending move, there is some information that you need to have available.